 Sometimes Babu and his sidekick Raja have to move furniture or shift plant pots from houses in order to create space to capture snakes.
 To the anguish of the human property owners, the snakes have taken up residence in buildings.
 On other occasions, the pair dig into the earth around drains to ensure they capture resting snakes quickly and effectively.

 Once a snake is caught, Babu feels obliged to release the animal into the wild, away from humans.

 He doesn’t undertake anything complex, such as the milking of the snake’s venom, before freeing it.
 I thought that might have been a way of making money from snake catching but he puts me right.
-A couple of times a week drives 21 kilometres south, down to Bannerghatta National Park, and releases the snakes at a secluded spot on the edge of the jungle.
+A couple of times a week drives 21 kilometres (13 miles) south, down to Bannerghatta National Park, and releases the snakes at a secluded spot on the edge of the jungle.

 The price of catching a snake

 Air India, Emirates, Etihad Airways and Oman Air count among the airlines offering flights between London and Bengaluru.

 See the UK Government website for India travel advice.